merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress**:
 + Started Working on My GSoC Proposal of Submitty.
 + Started learning SUMO for Microsoft Open Source Hackathon.

+## Day 71 : March 17, 2020
+**Today's Progress**:
++ Created a Pull Request on MLContests.
++ In Middle of learning SUMO Interfacing for Microsoft Open Source Hackathon.